 Leasehold vs Fee Simple property on Maui, Hawaii

 I received lots of calls from buyers who are excited to see an oceanfront condo listed less than $300,000.
 Oftentimes, I have to burst their bubble and let them know its a “leasehold” property.
 Zillow and many like websites don’t qualify the properites as “leasehold” so the public is unaware.
-Our Realtors Association of Maui has contacted Zillow/Trulia about this but so far no change from them.
+Our Realtors Association of Maui has contacted Zillow/Trulia about this but so far no change from them as of this blog date.
 So please make sure you call your trusted REALTOR® and ask if the property you are looking at is either “fee simple” or “leasehold”.

-Below is a general and simple explanation of the difference between fee simple and leasehold properties.
-Please refer to the actual leasehold agreement and discuss with your attorney and any specifics.
+Below is just a general and simple explanation of the difference between fee simple and leasehold properties.
+Please refer to the actual leasehold agreement and discuss with your attorney and/or realtor about any specifics.

 The leasehold interest is created when a fee simple land-owner enters into an agreement or contract called a ground lease with a lessee.
 A lessee buys leasehold rights much as one buys fee simple rights; however, the leasehold interest differs from the fee simple interest in several important aspects.
 First, the buyer of residential leasehold property does not own the land and must pay ground rent.
 Second, the use of the land is limited to the remaining years covered by the lease.
 Therefore, the land returns to the fee simple land-owner in a process called reversion.
 Please note that often times the “ground rent” may get renegotiated every several years (read the lease).
 So it can go up substantially or not, depending on market conditions and negotiations.
 Also keep in mind that getting a loan on leasehold is possible but it may require more down payment.
 However if there is not many years left on a “lease” then it may be more challenging to get a loan.
 Talk to your lender who is familiar and offers leasehold lending for details.
 Keep in mind that “lease rent” is not the same as “monthly maintenance fees”.
 So you will have both fees in a condo and any other HOA fees (if applicable).